 Our condo is 1,977 square feet.
 We have been watching our electric and gas costs since we first moved in, particularly since the work was completed in April 2011.

-Various factors affect our results like: average daily temperature, price increases from year to year (particularly for the green energy), how much company we have, how long our showers are, or whether or not my wife straightens her hair with a hot iron. :-) Even given all that, we have seen reasonable savings.
+Various factors affect our results like: average daily temperature, price increases from year to year (particularly for the green energy), how much company we have, how long our showers are, or whether or not my wife straightens her hair with a hot iron. :-) Even given all that, we have seen reasonable savings and have now come out ahead.

 |Year||Electrical Savings||Gas Savings||Total Savings|

-At this rate, given our $1,581 expenses, we will recoup our investment this year.
-So given our willingness to pay for green energy, the whole process will take a total of 5 years.
+Given our $1,581 out-of-pocket expenses, we recouped our investment last year by accumulating $1,797 of savings and are actually $216 ahead.
+So given our willingness to pay for green energy, the whole process took a total of 5 years.

-If you look at our minimum and maximum payments, you can see what the best case scenario would look like for future years after that.
+If you look at our minimum and maximum payments, you can see what the best case scenario would look like for the years to come.

 Measurement of home energy savings is alive in the lab.